sronilsson/simba/docs/Scenario_1_new.md

 Also, so that we do not overfit the predictive classifiers to the experimental data, a different set of pilot videos have been recorded of resident-inturder pairings using identical video acquisition parameters.
 A total of 20 pilot videos were recorded.

 # **Scenario 1**: From scratch...
 In this series of Scenarios, you have the above pilot videos and DLC tracking data, the experimental videos and DLC tracking data, and SimBA.
 All videos have been pre-processed and DLC tracked.
 You now would like to generate a new predictive classifier for "Behavior that Will Get a Nature Paper (Behavior BtWGaNP)".
 In this first Scenario, we will use the pilot data to generate the classifier for behavior BtWGaNP.
-In later scenario tutorials, we will use this predictive classifier to classify behaviours for Day 1 of the experiment ([Scenario 2](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario2.md), add behavioural data with the goal of improving the behavioral classifier ([Scenario 3](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario3.md), and use the predictive classifier to classify behaviour BtWGaNP for Day 2 of the experiment ([Scenario 4](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario4.md)
+In later scenario tutorials, we will use this predictive classifier to classify BtWGaNP behaviours for Day 1 of the experiment ([Scenario 2](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario2.md), add behavioural data with the goal of improving the behavioral classifier ([Scenario 3](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario3.md), and use the predictive classifier to classify behaviour BtWGaNP for Day 2 of the experiment ([Scenario 4](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario4.md)).

 ### Pipeline breakdown:
 For processing datasets, the pipeline is split into a few sections.
 These sections are listed below along with their corresponding functions: